 Every place you travel in East Africa offers interesting gifts, usually at very attractive prices.
 Most lodges have gift shops stocked with high quality local crafts.
 Items such as baskets, beadwork, soapstone and woodcarvings, colorful fabrics-even spears and shields – are found in every little roadside shop.
 The fine stores in downtown Nairobi will tempt you with jewelry, semiprecious stones, leather goods, and traditional handicrafts.
 Expect to bargain everywhere in Africa- it is part of the fun.
 You’ll know you’ve hit the bottom price when your vendor lets you walk out the door empty handed!

-Khaki and cotton travel well, and pale earth colors such as brown, tan or olive are best for viewing wildlife and birds.
+Normal, comfortable fitting, neutral coloured clothes like khaki and cotton travel well, and pale earth colors such as brown, tan or olive are best for viewing wildlife and birds.
 Camouflage clothes are illegal in many African countries.
-Solid-colored safari clothes, however, are practical and widely available; Comfortable walking shoes, such as topsiders or *running/tennis shoes with socks, are recommended over sandals; thorns are everywhere, and socks with your shoes deter mosquito bites.
+Solid-colored safari clothes, however, are practical and widely available; Comfortable, closed walking shoes such as topsiders or running/tennis shoes with socks, are recommended over sandals; thorns are everywhere, and socks with your shoes deter mosquito bites.
+Also, opt for pants or leggings to avoid insect bites.
 Include a lightweight raincoat or jacket, and a swimsuit (many lodges have pools.)
+Safari hat would be convenient to avoid sunburn as well.
 A nice dress is useful for hotels, clubs, casinos and restaurants in Nairobi, where men need to wear a jacket and tie.
 The 5star Safari game lodges will not seat dinner guests wearing vests, shorts, swim wear.
 As for beach hotels they do enforce a dress code of “Smart Casual.”
 Safari/Bermuda shorts are unwelcome at most dining rooms; visitors should dress conservatively in Islamic communities (Lamu, Mombasa, Zanzibar;) long sleeves and long pants also deter mosquitoes and sunburn.
 Laundry service is available at most lodges and even tented camps, but be very clear about when you need your clothes returned.
 Take at least three changes of clothes for a week on safari, plus your own detergent to wash a few things.
 Dry cleaners are rarer than rhinos.
 The best advice is to travel light, and wear cotton.

 Travel lightly.
 On international flights, each person is allowed a maximum of two pieces of luggage with a combined weight not exceeding 44 pounds in most cases.
 We recommend two smaller bags rather than one large suitcase.
 “Squashable” suitcases, Overnight bags, duffel bags, etc. are ideal.
 While you’re on safari, additional baggage can be safely stored at your hotel.
 The baggage allowance on local planes within East Africa is 33 pounds.
 Even more important than weight is the size of the bags.
 Large suitcases cannot be stowed on light aircraft.
 Again, soft luggage is recommended.
 A few changes of clothes, your camera equipment, and toiletries are really all you should need.
 If you plan to do any trekking include a small backpack.